DavidVujic/polylith-experiments/readme.md

 ### Tooling support?
 Polylith has a very nice and useful tool to support creating building blocks and to verify the setup.
 You can create components, bases and projects - as long as it is Clojure.
 For ClojureScript, you will have to create components manually.
-But if you are lazy, like me, just create a Clojure component with the poly tool as you would for Clojure, and simply rename the file extension to `cljs` or `cljc` afterwards.
+But if you are lazy, like me, just create a component with the poly tool as you would for Clojure, and simply rename the file extension to `cljs` or `cljc` afterwards.

 ### Editor support?